panoramichq/panoramic-cli/docs/about.md

 api_version: v1
 ```

 Datasets represent logically related data models.
-Dataset and model have are semantic descriptions of database schemas and tables.
+Dataset and model have semantic descriptions of database schemas and tables.
 Fields are description of columns in tables.
 Fields may simply point to existing columns, or they may contain calculations, using TEL functions, or by combining of other fields.

 Fields on the project level contain global fields, shared by all models.